Cinnamic acid: Metabolism

 Cinnamic acid, obtained from autoxidation of cinnamaldehyde, is metabolized into sodium benzoate in the liver.

 Uses

 Cinnamic acid is used in flavorings, synthetic indigo, and certain pharmaceuticals.
 A major use is as a precursor to produce methyl cinnamate, ethyl cinnamate, and benzyl cinnamate for the perfume industry.
-Cinnamic acid is a precursor to the sweetener aspartame via enzyme-catalysed amination to give phenylalanine.
+Cinnamic acid is a precursor to the sweetener aspartame via enzyme-catalysed amination with phenylalanine.
 Cinnamic acid can dimerize in non-polar solvents resulting in different linear free energy relationships.